Group of Whole Foods workers aims to unionize, report says

-A group of workers at Amazon-owned Whole Foods Market on Thursday planned to email colleagues at the organic grocer's stores announcing a push to organize, The Wall Street Journal reported.
+A group of workers at Amazon-owned Whole Foods Market planned to email colleagues at the organic grocer's stores announcing a push to organize, The Wall Street Journal reported.

 A group of workers at Whole Foods Market is trying to form a union, charging that compensation has declined since Amazon bought the organic grocer last year.